Mattel broadens its horizons with SpaceX partnership for new rocket ship toys

 Nearly 50 years later, Mattel released a line of Hot Wheels commemorating Mars rovers Curiosity and Perseverance.
 And most recently, in April, the company sent two Barbie dolls into space in a campaign to encourage girls in STEM.

-For its part, SpaceX’s next mission will be to launch another crew of civilian travelers into 5-day orbit around the Earth in late 2022, on a flight dubbed Polaris Dawn that could include the first-ever civilian spacewalk.
+Meanwhile, SpaceX’s journey continues: Its next mission will be to launch another crew of civilian travelers into 5-day orbit around the Earth in late 2022, on a flight dubbed Polaris Dawn that could include the first-ever civilian space walk.